fusionmc-evilscoop/FusionInstaller/mods/required/Core Mods and Settings/jar/README-fml.txt

 MinecraftForge ships with this code and installs it as part of the forge installation process, no further action is required on your part.

-For reference this is version 2.2.78.153 of FML for Minecraft version 1.2.5.
+For reference this is version 2.2.106.176 of FML for Minecraft version ${version.minecraft}.